icopy-site/awesome/docs/awesome/awesome-ocaml.md

   - [tis-interpreter](https://github.com/TrustInSoft/tis-interpreter) - An interpreter for finding subtle bugs in programs written in standard C

   - [Reason](http://facebook.github.io/reason/) - Friendly syntax & toolchain for OCaml by Facebook.
-  - [https://github.com/ocaml-community/awesome-ocaml/blob/master/RaML](http://raml.co/index.html) - Resource Aware ML (https://github.com/ocaml-community/awesome-ocaml/blob/master/RaML) is a tool that automatically and statically computes resource-use bounds for OCaml programs.
+  - [RaML](http://raml.co/index.html) - Resource Aware ML (RaML) is a tool that automatically and statically computes resource-use bounds for OCaml programs.

 - **Parser and Lexer Generators**:
   - [Opal](https://github.com/pyrocat101/opal) – Self-contained monadic parser combinators for OCaml.
-  - [Sedlex](https://github.com/ocaml-community/sedlex) is a modern, encoding-agnostic (https://github.com/ocaml-community/awesome-ocaml/blob/master/read: Unicode-supporting) lexer generator (https://github.com/ocaml-community/awesome-ocaml/blob/master/the ppx-based successor to [ulex](http://www.cduce.org/download.html#side).)
+  - [Sedlex](https://github.com/ocaml-community/sedlex) is a modern, encoding-agnostic (read: Unicode-supporting) lexer generator (the ppx-based successor to [ulex](http://www.cduce.org/download.html#side).)
   - [Menhir](http://gallium.inria.fr/~fpottier/menhir/) – Menhir is a LR(1) parser generator for OCaml.
     - See [ocaml-parsing](https://github.com/smolkaj/ocaml-parsing) for a clearer example of using Menhir and Sedlex to produce a useful parser,
     - ... and [Obelisk](https://github.com/Lelio-Brun/Obelisk), a neat project to produce readable LaTeX, HTML, or plain-text EBNF-style documentation for your grammar.